 There are no buses directly to the Wulingyuan Scenic Area or Zhangjiajie National Park from Hehua International Airport in Zhangjiajie.
 You will have to first get to one of the bus stations in the city.

 Take city bus #4 or a taxi to the Zhangjiajie Central Bus Station.
-The bus is cheap, at about 2 CNY, and taxi fare should cost around 15-30 CNY.
+The bus is cheap, at about 2 CNY, and the taxi fare should cost around 15-30 CNY.

 From the Bus Station

 There is a bus that leaves every 30 minutes from Zhangjiajie Bus Station to Tianzi Mountain.
 The cost is 15 CNY and the trip takes about 90 minutes.
 The bus runs from 06:00-16:30

 Within the park, there are several ways to get to Tianzi Mountain.

 Batter cars patrol regularly within the Zhangjiajie National Forest Park Area.
 The price of the entrance ticket for the park will cover rides on the electric vehicles.
 These shuttle buses can be used to get to Avatar Mountain, Yuanjiajie, and pretty much the whole park area.